 Women’s Squash Week not only brought players out in droves to local events, but it has helped spawn more participation in weekly round robins, league teams, and the development of new teams to participate in the Howe Cup.

-New York and Washington, D.C. have run women’s squash nights and have seen a dramatic increase in tournament and league play along with the number of women seen on court at the clubs on a daily basis.
-In addition these event has helped to build a strong community of women’s players in those regions.
+Women’s squash nights really help to dramatically increase local tournament and league play along with the number of women seen on court at the clubs on a daily basis.
+They provide a welcoming and social introduction for those beginner players which in turn helps to build a strong community of women’s players.

 If you wish to run an event in your area, please email: email@example.com